"Here are some answers!"

 What type of firm qualifies as a M/WBE?

-How are M/WBEs notified of construction, procurement, professional and other services opportunities with the City of Winston-Salem?
+How are M/WBE's notified of procurement opportunities with the City of Winston-Salem?

 What can M/WBEs do to increase their participation in the bidding process?